What is the school inspection process and why is it important?

 How facilities maintenance software can improve compliance

-Facilities management software can:
+Facilities maintenance software can:

-- Meet regulatory compliance and safety standards
+- Help you meet regulatory compliance and safety standards

 - Manage assets and equipment